Sleep tight and don’t let the bed bugs bite… remember that saying?

 Step 1: Early identification of bed bugs

-Did you wake up one morning and suddenly have bites on your body that weren’t there when you went to sleep?
+Did you wake up one morning and suddenly have bites on your body?
+They weren’t there when you went to sleep.
+If you did, they could be bites from bed bugs.

 Bed bug bites and stains on your bedding are some of the first signs of the presence of bed bugs.
 They cause welts on your skin and your skin itches.